lerouxrgd/raytracer/README.md

 Usage: raytracer [OPTIONS] --scene <FILE>

 Options:
-      --scene <FILE>  A yaml description of the scene to render --obj <FILE>    Optional obj models to add to the scene --ppm <FILE>    Optional ppm textures to use as material --out <OUT>     Optional output ppm file, defaults to stdout -h, --help          Print help information
+      --scene <FILE>        A yaml description of the scene to render --obj <FILE>          Optional obj models to add to the scene --ppm <FILE>          Optional ppm textures to use as material --dithering <PARAMS>  Add dithering effect to the final image [possible values: bayer2, bayer4, bayer8, bayer16, bayer-color]
+      --out <OUT>           Optional output ppm file, defaults to stdout -h, --help                Print help
 ```

 ## Examples